Gather & Grow

 Panel of professionals share their pathways to the green industry, followed by a Q&A session.
 Students will be encouraged to ask questions about potential careers in the field, educational paths, and real-world applications of landscaping and horticulture.

-Reflection discussion: a great opportunity for students to share one thing they learned and a new idea they found exciting.
+Closing and Reflection Discussion: A great opportunity for students to share one thing they learned and a new idea they found exciting.

 Download complete agenda pdf.